GValenB78/Nanodegree/README.md

 Here are the criterias given to you in choosing the right city:

-- The new store should be located in a new city.
+1. The new store should be located in a new city.
 That means there should be no existing stores in the new city.
-- The total sales for the entire competition in the new city should be less than $500,000
+2. The total sales for the entire competition in the new city should be less than $500,000
-- The new city where you want to build your new store must have a population over 4,000 people (based upon the 2014 US Census estimate).
+3. The new city where you want to build your new store must have a population over 4,000 people (based upon the 2014 US Census estimate).
-- The predicted yearly sales must be over $200,000.
+4. The predicted yearly sales must be over $200,000.
-- The city chosen has the highest predicted sales from the predicted set.
+5. The city chosen has the highest predicted sales from the predicted set.

-Understand the most common data types.
-Understand the various sources of data.
-Make adjustments to dirty data to prepare a dataset.
-Identify and adjust for outliers.
-Learn to write queries to extract and analyze data from a relational database.

 - [Data: Data Cleanup](https://github.com/GValenB78/Predictive-Analytics-for-Business-Nanodegree/tree/main/2%20-%20Data%20Wrangling/Data)
 - [Project: Data Cleanup (Report) ](https://github.com/GValenB78/Predictive-Analytics-for-Business-Nanodegree/blob/main/2%20-%20Data%20Wrangling/ProjectDataCleanup_ValenciaBecerrraG.pdf)